Skip to main content

 • Spinning Friction: Friction applied to spinning objects.
 This isn't physically realistic, but helps prevent objects from spinning indefinitely.

-• Bounciness: Bounciness (AKA restitution), for dynamic bodies.
+• Bounciness: Bounciness (also known as restitution), for dynamic bodies.
 This is the proportion of energy preserved after a collision, in the range 0 to 1.

 • This defaults to 0.0.
 Dynamic bounciness should usually be less than 1.0, to prevent energy from accumulating excessively (there is a certain amount of energy gained due to collision response).